Rimco/OSPy-plugins-core/plugins/system_debug/README.md

 * ERROR message:
   Select the ERROR message for filtering only ERROR message.

-File can be filtered by pressing "Filtering file" button.
+File can be filtered by pressing "Submit" button.